How To Play The Kinks “Sunny Afternoon”

 ||: Dm | C | F | C | A A/G | A/F A/E :|| Dm | Dm |

 ||: Im | bVII | bIII | bVII | V | V :|| Im | Im ||

-In the first 4 bars: the strum rhythm that best complements the groove is down down up up down up
+In the first 4 bars: the strumming rhythm that best complements the groove is down down up up down up

 This is probably THE most used guitar strum rhythm.

-The next 2 bars, 5 and 6, is the same part that the intro ends on.
+The next 2 bars, 5 and 6, are the same part that the intro ends on.

 It’s little things like this, that show great writing and composition skill.

 This reoccurring scalar descending bass melody and chord theme, nicely tie the song together.

 In those 2 bars of A (bars 5 and 6), you want to switch to a different strum style.